-How can you spend family time in nature?
+How to spend family time in nature

 The easiest way to instill a love for nature is to get your kids outside to crawl in the dirt!
 From there, they can learn about plants and animals and how the seasons change.
 Fortunately, facts about spending time outside prove that it can have a positive impact on health.

 - Get Gardening– Gardening can be fun on your own, but add your kids and you can teach them all about the dirt!
 While they’ll be able to find bugs and plant seeds, they’ll also learn about vegetation and what it needs to thrive.